box-stacks solver¶

 Nesting height

-Maximum number of items in a stack
+Maximum number of items in a stack containing an item of a given type

 Maximum weight above an item